How to put up curtains

 How to install eyelet or ring curtains

 1. If the curtains are going to be wider than about 120cm, you need a central bracket for extra support.
 Measure the window’s entire width to find the centre point.
-Mark this point just outside the recess with a pencil.
+Mark this point with a pencil.
+Then measure the height you want above this centre mark and make a second one.

 Using a spirit level, with the bubble in the centre, draw a short line through this mark.
-This line indicates a level centre point at the right height, which is where you’ll fix the central bracket.
+This line shows a level centre point at the right height, which is where you’ll fix the central bracket.

 3. Screw in your bracket.
-Some brackets may require a second screw, so be sure to check the instructions.
-Repeat steps one to three for the outer brackets, making sure you measure the edges for the brackets.
+Some brackets may need a second screw, so be sure to check the instructions.

-4. Finally, add your curtain to the pole and feed it through the rings or eyelets.
+5. Finally, add your curtain to the pole and feed it through the rings or eyelets.
 The end eyelet sits outside the outer bracket and is kept in place by the ornamental end (the finial) of the pole.

 If the pole is in two parts, repeat the process on the other side, and the poles meet in the middle.
-Before securing them into place, make sure that the screw connecting the finial (the grub screw) is hidden from view.

-Please note that the curtains you choose may vary.
+Remember that the curtains you choose may vary.
 Always check with the instructions before getting stuck in.

 Tick off your DIY wish list